DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 648: "Once upon a time, ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1857257/1.0 "devicatBUTT") buttage happened.
 Devi was ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/300358683/1.0 "devicatSPOOK") spooked, and also ![devicatAWW](https://static-cdn.jtvnw.net/emoticons/v1/300358727/1.0 "devicatAWW") happy to the point of crying.
 She ![devicatHUG](https://static-cdn.jtvnw.net/emoticons/v1/300358729/1.0 "devicatHUG") loves us and finds our antics ![devicatLOL](https://static-cdn.jtvnw.net/emoticons/v1/300358731/1.0 "devicatLOL") hilarious.
 Eventually she ![devicatNOM](https://static-cdn.jtvnw.net/emoticons/v1/300358748/1.0 "devicatNOM") takes a break, and when she comes back, ![devicatCOOL](https://static-cdn.jtvnw.net/emoticons/v1/300358752/1.0 "devicatCOOL") it's cool cat time!
 People ![devicatHIYO](https://static-cdn.jtvnw.net/emoticons/v1/300358756/1.0 "devicatHIYO") come and ![devicatLURK](https://static-cdn.jtvnw.net/emoticons/v1/300358758/1.0 "devicatLURK") go, and MilliLita ![devicatSALUT](https://static-cdn.jtvnw.net/emoticons/v1/300360840/1.0 "devicatSALUT") greets us all." -Rosuav (01-Jun-19)
 * 649: "You, too, can have cat butt sparkles on your face.
 And have it be temporary." -DeviCat (05-Jun-19)
 * 650: "Okay.... we're here to art...
 I think.... maybe." -DeviCat (15-Jun-19)
+* 651: "I felt creative, and I had no paper.
+So I used my skin." -DeviCat (17-Jun-19)

 There may be quotes newer than these that have yet to be collected.